Get insider access

 2. Best Upper Mid-Range Monitor For Xbox Series S

-If you find the Dell Alienware AW2725DF out of your price range or you don't need its high-end features, check out the LG 27GS95QE-B, which you can usually find for a bit less.
-While the LG has an OLED panel, it's a bit different from the Dell because it doesn't display the same vivid colors and bright highlights as the Dell's QD-OLED.
-However, you still get all the advantages of an OLED for dark room gaming, as it displays deep and inky blacks.
+If the Dell Alienware AW2725DF is out of your price range or you don't need its high-end features, check out the LG 27GS95QE-B, which you can usually find for a bit less.
+The LG has an OLED panel, so it displays deep blacks in dark rooms, but it's a WOLED panel, so it doesn't display the same vivid colors and bright highlights as the Dell's QD-OLED.
+However, one advantage of using a WOLED is that blacks don't look purple in bright rooms like on a QD-OLED panel, so it's a good choice no matter the environment in which you game.

 See our review